womenbuildweb3/30daysofweb3.xyz/curriculum/es/4-creando-tu-subgraph/6-deploying-your-subgraph.md

-## Deploying to the Hosted Service
+## Deploying to the Hosted Service ESPANOL

 Open up the subgraph you created on The Graph's Hosted Service, and select the “Show commands” button under Deploy.